Where Were We? (How I Met Your Mother): Plot

-Ted finds Marshall in the hotel bar, and Marshall tells him that he had already gone up to Lily's room and punched the guy who opened the door.
+Ted finds Marshall in the hotel bar, and Marshall tells him that he already went to Lily's room and punched the guy who opened the door.
 He then found out that the guy wasn't Lily's new boyfriend; he had stolen Lily's credit card and was later arrested for multiple counts of identity theft.
-Ted tries to reassure Marshall that Lily would not come back into town without calling him and she did not have a new boyfriend, but Marshall is upset that the last link that he had to Lily was a lie.
+Ted tries to reassure Marshall that Lily will not come back into town without calling him and that she does not have a new boyfriend, but Marshall is upset that the last link he had to Lily was a lie.
 Ted reminds Marshall of the first time that they met in college, before Marshall had met Lily, and encourages him not to let the breakup destroy him.
-Marshall promises to try to move on with his life, but relapses the next day.
-However, a week later (two months after his breakup with Lily), Robin and Ted wake up one Sunday morning to find Marshall tranquilly making the pancakes Lily used to make, thus taking the first big step to learning to live without her.
+Marshall promises to try to move on with his life but relapses the next day.

+However, one week later (two months after his breakup with Lily), Robin and Ted wake up one Sunday morning to find Marshall making the pancakes Lily used to make, thus taking the first big step to learning to live without her.
 As Marshall begins going out again, Lily appears at MacLaren's one night.
 She sees her friends having drinks and considers going in, but despondently leaves unnoticed after seeing how happy Marshall is without her.